-There is no texting permitted in the classroom-turn your phones off.
+We cannot escape from texting nowadays but remember this: It is my responsibility to explain the material to you all during a short lecture and your responsibility to listen and ask questions.
+If you are continually on any electronic device during my lecture I will notice (trust me) and will not repeat myself.
 Earphones are not to be worn in the classroom either on ears or around your neck.
-Laptops, Kindles, or Ipads, can be used but at your own risk (you may drop a rock on your screen and crack it).
+Laptops, Kindles, or Ipads , can be used but at your own risk (you may drop a rock on your screen and crack it).
 No electronic devices are allowed during exams.
 No food or drink is allowed in the laboratory.
 Samples and equipment must be handled gently.